Explore Complex Issues in Modern International Relations

 Political theory is an important tool in the analysis of international issues.
 In order to fully understand those issues, however, we strongly believe in the importance of adopting a broader historical perspective - and while history never repeats itself (or at least not exactly), one can learn a great deal from it.
 By bridging the fields of history and international relations, the M.A. in International Relations in Historical Perspective (IRHP) offers an in-depth insight into both worlds.

 Build a Strong Foundation for Understanding Modern Politics

-The program revolves around core research themes that shed light on contemporary international politics and it aims to provide the students with analytical tools to engage with a wide range of topics.
-The core thematic pillars of our MA program include:
+The programme revolves around core research themes that shed light on contemporary international politics and it aims to provide the students with analytical tools to engage with a wide range of topics.
+The core thematic pillars of our MA programme include: